Dishonored Check Procedures & Guidelines

 What to Do if There is an Active Shooter

-The Department of Homeland Security also has a website that provides information and free courses, materials and workshops to help better prepare you to deal with an active shooter situation and to raise awareness of behaviors that may represent indicators and characteristics of active shooters.
+The Department of Homeland Security website also provides information and free courses, materials and workshops to help better prepare you to deal with an active shooter situation and to raise awareness of behaviors that may represent indicators and characteristics of active shooters.

 Construction Site Crime Prevention